vvlooking/research-impact/website/analyze-data-dissemination.md

     if year_block is None:
         return None

-    # First, look for an explicit percent-cited field.
+    # Use an explicit percent-cited value when available.
     value = first_text(
         year_block,
         [